nselby/nselby.github.io/_posts/2017-07-07-I-Will-Pay-Shaun-King-$1000.md

 Well, Mr. King’s professional estimation is an important one.
 After all, he is a Daily News columnist, and he is influential.
 That first tweet was retweeted by more than 2,500 people.
 Still, I wonder about the number.

 So I went to the Washington Post’s <a href="https://www.washingtonpost.com/graphics/national/police-shootings-2017/" target="_blank">Fatal Force</a> database.
 Mind you, that database only covers fatal police <em>shootings</em>.
-Now, my professional experience is that about 15% more people are intentionally killed each year by police than are shot - so if there are 1,000 people fatally shot by police in a given year, there will be about 150 more people who were died after a police encounter but who were not shot.
+Now, my professional experience is that about 15% more people are intentionally killed each year by police than are shot - so if there are 1,000 people fatally shot by police in a given year, there will be about 150 more people who died after a police encounter but who were not shot.
 The majority of those are drug overdoses and heart attacks.

 Mr. King’s number of 27 comes from killedbypolice.net.
 Brian Burghart and I figured this out during a long phone call.